LakshyaSatpal/nft-auction-contract/README.md

 ## Overview

 This project is an NFT (Non-Fungible Token) auction application built on the NEAR Protocol using `near-sdk-js`.
 The application allows users to mint NFTs, view their NFT collection, and participate in NFT auctions by placing bids.
+Here is the [Video Demo](https://youtu.be/C4cxUXJZeiU)

 ## Contract Functions